ietf-gitwg/using-github/draft-ietf-git-using-github.md

 resolved.

-## Heavy GitHub Usage
+## Issue Discussion on GitHub

-The "heavy" interaction mode differs from the "light" mode in that discussion relating to substantive technical matters is allowed to occur on GitHub issues.
+This GitHub interaction mode differs from the other modes in that discussion relating to substantive technical matters is allowed to occur on GitHub issues.
 Though decisions are always subject to confirmation on the mailing list, participants are permitted to conduct substantive discussions on the issue